Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 incompatible with `MBEDTLS_USE_PSA_CRYPTO`.

-Note: it is possible to make the options compatible at build time simply by deciding that when `USE_PSA_CRYPTO` is enabled, then `MBEDTLS_ECP_RESTARTABLE` cease to have any effect on X.509 and TLS: it simply controls the presence of the APIs in libmbedcrypto.
-(Or we could split `ECP_RESTARTABLE` into several options to achieve a similar effect.)
-This would allow people to use restartable ECC in non-TLS, non-X509 code (for example firmware verification) with a build that also uses PSA for TLS and X509), if there is an interest for that.
+Note: it is possible to make the options compatible at build time simply by deciding that when `USE_PSA_CRYPTO` is enabled, PSA APIs are used except if restartable behaviour was requested at run-time (in addition to enabling `MBEDTLS_ECP_RESTARTABLE` in the build).

 ### `MBEDTLS_PSA_CRYPTO_CONFIG`